gekkekoe/esphome-ecodan-hp/docs/auto-adaptive.md

 * **Solar Gain Compensation**: Applying a negative bias (e.g., `-0.7°C`) on a cold but sunny morning to prevent the system from overheating the house, letting the "free" energy from the sun do the work instead.

 ---
+## Predictive Short-Cycle Prevention

+This feature predicts imminent short cycles that can occur when the home's heat demand is lower than the heat pump's minimum power output.

+To mitigate this, the algorithm proactively adds a `+0.5°C` boost to the learned curve offset, forcing a higher feed temp.
+This action may cause a minor room temperature overshoot, which is then automatically corrected by the main auto-adaptive algorithm in subsequent learning cycles.

+---

 ## Configuration Parameters